muremwa/read-urls-extension/README.md

-# Django Urls Reader.
+# Django Urls configurations Reader.
-Reads all urls declared in a Django project.
+Reads all urls configurations declared in a Django project.

 Gives the option of copying the url as reverse, reverse_lazy or as a template tag.